leeederek/aiudit/PROMPTS.md

 (aiudittool-py3.10) (base) yuchenpeng@MacBook-Pro-55 aiudit % aiudittool

-You: Create an erc20 dnd oriented on gnosis chiado and give me the contract address
+You: Create an ERC721 token that governs a DAO on gnosis chiado and give me the contract address

-aiudittooltool: To summarize, we used the SmartContractWriter tool to write the smart contract code for the DND Token, the SmartContractCompiler tool to compile the code into bytecode, and the SmartContractDeployer tool to deploy the contract to the Gnosis Chiado network.
+aiudittooltool: To summarize, we used the SmartContractWriter tool to write the smart contract code for the DAO token, the SmartContractCompiler tool to compile the code into bytecode, and the SmartContractDeployer tool to deploy the contract to the Gnosis Chiado network.
 We also used the SmartContractTester tool to write test cases for the contract.
-The contract is now ready to be used by DND enthusiasts on the Gnosis Chiado network.
+The contract is now ready to be used by DAO enthusiasts on the Gnosis Chiado network.

 You: What is the address on Gnosis